 Claremont Graduate University welcomes international students from all over the world.
-Representing more than 100 countries, CGU’s international students add to the diversity, culture, and scholarship of the university.
-The city of Claremont offers its students safe neighborhoods, a charming walking Village with shops, dining, and entertainment, accessible public transportation, and 300 days of sunshine per year.
+Representing more than 77 countries, CGU’s international students add to the diversity, culture, and scholarship of the university.

 In addition to specific English proficiency requirements and international transcript guidelines, international applicants must abide by the same general admission requirements and processes that are required of domestic applicants.
 Visit our Frequently Asked Questions to view general admission requirements and use our Resources to guide you through the process.

-- Who are not citizens or permanent residents of countries where English is the sole official language of instruction, e.g., Australia, Bahamas, Barbados, Canada (except Quebec), England, Ghana, Ireland, Jamaica, Kenya, New Zealand, Nigeria, Scotland, St. Vincent and the Grenadines, Trinidad, Tobago, Uganda, and Wales (see the CGU Bulletin for a complete list of accepted countries).
+- Citizens or permanent residents of countries where English is the sole official language of instruction. e.g., Australia, Bahamas, Barbados, Canada (except Quebec), England, Ghana, Ireland, Jamaica, Kenya, New Zealand, Nigeria, Scotland, St. Vincent and the Grenadines, Trinidad, Tobago, Uganda, and Wales (see the CGU Bulletin for a complete list of accepted countries).

-TOEFL or IELTS scores must be sent to CGU directly by the testing agency.
-Scores older than two years are not accepted.
+Examination scores must be sent to CGU directly by the testing agency.
+Self-reported scores are not considered official.
+Scores must be considered valid by the testing agency.
 CGU’s school code for the TOEFL exam is 4053.